-4A.7 Suspension
+6.7 Suspension

-Under section 4A.6 of the Instrument, if a firm's or an individual's registration in the principal jurisdiction is suspended, the firm's or individual's registration is automatically suspended in any non-principal jurisdiction where the firm or individual is registered.
+Under section 6.6 of the Instrument, if a firm's or an individual's registration in the principal jurisdiction is suspended, the firm's or individual's registration is automatically suspended in any non-principal jurisdiction where the firm or individual is registered.
 For greater certainty, a suspension of registration is a suspension of a firm's or individual's trading or advising privileges and the firm or individual remains registered under securities legislation.
 A firm's or individual's registration is suspended on the same day in the principal jurisdiction and the non-principal jurisdiction.
 NRD will show the same suspension date in each relevant jurisdiction.

 A firm's or individual's registration is suspended in the non-principal jurisdiction for as long as the firm's or individual's registration is suspended in the principal jurisdiction.
 If the principal regulator lifts a firm's or individual's suspension, the firm or individual may resume trading or advising in the non-principal jurisdiction on the date NRD shows that the suspension has been lifted.
-Any T&C imposed by the principal regulator when it lifts a suspension applies automatically in the non-principal jurisdiction under section 4A.5 of the Instrument.
+Any T&C imposed by the principal regulator when it lifts a suspension applies automatically in the non-principal jurisdiction under section 6.5 of the Instrument.

-4A.8 Termination
+6.8 Termination

-Under section 4A.7 of the Instrument, if a firm's or individual's registration in the principal jurisdiction is cancelled, revoked or terminated, as applicable, the firm's or individual's registration in the non-principal jurisdiction is automatically cancelled, revoked or terminated, as applicable.
+Under section 6.7 of the Instrument, if a firm's or individual's registration in the principal jurisdiction is cancelled, revoked or terminated, as applicable, the firm's or individual's registration in the non-principal jurisdiction is automatically cancelled, revoked or terminated, as applicable.
 A firm's or individual's registration is terminated on the same date in the principal jurisdiction and the non-principal jurisdiction.
 NRD will show the same termination date in each relevant jurisdiction.

-4A.9 Surrender
+6.9 Surrender

-Under section 4A.8 of the Instrument, a firm's or individual's registration is automatically cancelled, revoked or terminated, as applicable, in a category in all non-principal jurisdictions in which the firm or individual is registered if the firm or individual applies to surrender registration in the category in its principal jurisdiction and the principal regulator accepts the surrender.
+Under section 6.8 of the Instrument, a firm's or individual's registration is automatically cancelled, revoked or terminated, as applicable, in a category in all non-principal jurisdictions in which the firm or individual is registered if the firm or individual applies to surrender registration in the category in its principal jurisdiction and the principal regulator accepts the surrender.
+See the last two paragraphs of this section if this is not the result intended.

-A firm should submit an application to surrender registration in one or more categories in the firm's principal jurisdiction and Ontario, if Ontario is a non-principal jurisdiction.
+A firm should submit an application to surrender registration in one or more categories in the firm's principal jurisdiction in alternate format.
 The application should identify any non-principal jurisdiction where the firm is registered in the same category(ies).
 In a jurisdiction where the principal regulator has delegated, assigned or authorized an SRO to perform registration functions, a firm should submit its application to surrender to the relevant office of the SRO.
-A firm should refer to Appendix B of CP 33-109 for guidance on how to submit its application for surrender to the principal regulator or the relevant office of the SRO.
+A firm should refer to Appendix B of CP 33-109 for guidance on how to submit its application for surrender to the principal regulator or the relevant office of the SRO in alternate format.

-An individual should make the relevant NRD submission under NI 33-109 to surrender registration.
+The sponsoring firm of an individual should make the relevant NRD submission under NI 33-109 to surrender one or all of an individual's categories.